oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 ## Verification and Processing {#vc-sd-jwt-verification-and-processing}

-The recipient of the SD-JWT VC MUST process and verify an SD-JWT VC as
+The recipient (Holder or Verifier) of an SD-JWT VC MUST process and verify an SD-JWT VC as described in Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-follows:
+If Key Binding is required, the Verifier MUST verify the Key Binding JWT according to Section 6 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.

- 1. REQUIRED.
-Process and verify the SD-JWT as defined in Section 6. of [@!I-D.ietf-oauth-selective-disclosure-jwt].
 For the verification, the `iss` claim in the SD-JWT MAY be used to retrieve the public key from the JWT Issuer Metadata configuration (as defined in (#jwt-issuer-metadata)) of the SD-JWT VC issuer.
-A Verifier MAY use alternative methods to obtain the public key to verify the signature of the SD-JWT.
+Alternative methods MAY be used to obtain the public key to verify the signature of the SD-JWT.

 If there are no selectively disclosable claims, there is no need to process the `_sd` claim nor any Disclosures.
- 1. OPTIONAL.

 If `status` is present in the verified payload of the SD-JWT, the status SHOULD be checked.
 It depends on the Verifier policy to reject or accept a presentation of a SD-JWT VC based on the status of the Verifiable Credential.

 Any claims used that are not understood MUST be ignored.

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

 # JWT Issuer Metadata {#jwt-issuer-metadata}